dailystory/docs/articles/changelog/2021/february.md

 * Text keyword into campaign counts as a double opt-in
 * Add text message optout report
 * Convert segments to use separate js file
+* Bug with archive link
+* Add bulk archive and delete to segments

 ## February 25, 2021
 * Additional dns-prefetch and preconnect hints for fontawesome